logo

 Filteringlink | top

-TODO: How to write output filter, gzip for example....
+TODO: How to write an output filter, gzip for example...

 WebSocketslink | top

 WebSockets are not directly supported in PoorWSGI, but upgrade requests can be handled like other HTTP requests.
-See websocket.py example which use uWsgi implementation or WSocket implementation.
+See the websocket.py example, which uses the uWSGI implementation or WSocket implementation.

 Request variableslink | top

-PoorWSGI has two extra classes for get arguments.
-From request path, typical for GET method and from request body, typical for POST method.
-This parsing is enabled by default, but you can configure with options.
+PoorWSGI has two classes for parsing request arguments: one for arguments from the request path (typical for GET requests) and one for arguments from the request body (typical for POST requests).
+This parsing is enabled by default, but you can configure it with options.

 Query argumentslink | top

-Request query arguments are stored to Args class, define in poorwsgi.request module.
-Args is dict base class, with interface compatible methods getfirst and getlist.
-You can access to variables with args parameters at all time when poor_AutoArgs is set to On, which is default.
+Request query arguments are stored in the Args class, defined in the poorwsgi.request module.
+Args is a dict-based class with the getfirst and getlist methods.
+You can access query variables via req.args whenever poor_AutoArgs is set to On, which is the default.

 @app.route('/test/get')